La Jolla Band of Luiseño Indians: Reservation

 Much of the reservation land in the eastern Palomar Mountains is undisturbed wilderness.
 The San Luis Rey River flows through the reservation.
 The California montane chaparral and woodlands habitats includes diverse native plants, such as Coast live oaks (Quercus agrifolia), which provide acorns for traditional foods such as wiiwish.

 The reservation contains a public campground, which is open from April to October.
 The La Jolla Indian Campground features include 3 mi run of inner tubing down the San Luis Rey River.

 Origin of the name

-The reservation is located in North County, San Diego, far from the neighborhood of La Jolla in the city of San Diego, California.
+The reservation is located in North County, San Diego, far from the neighborhood of La Jolla in the city of San Diego.
 There is no evidence of any connection between the two.

 It is likely that the name La Jolla comes from a misspelling of the Spanish term hoya, referring to a hallow formed in the earth.

 History

 In 2007 the Poomacha Fire (or Mt.
 Palomar Fire) began as a structure fire on the La Jolla Indian Reservation; it got established on Palomar Mountain, joined the Witch Fire, and entered the Agua Tibia Wilderness.
 Because of steep terrain, it continued to burn after all other October 2007 fires were put out, finally being fully contained on November 9, 2007.
 The fire damaged 92% of the reservation.
 State and federal agencies, including the Federal Emergency Management Agency, provided aid to the tribe in a regional collaboration to rebuild and restore facilities.
 All of the residents were able to return to the reservation by the end of 2008.